 Squash and Racketball

-When covid-related restrictions are lifted on 21st June, players will once again be able to enjoy the wide range of activities available in the Squash and Racketball section.
+Within the squash and racketball section players are able to enjoy a wide range of activities.
 We welcome new members and their guests.
 Book coaching sessions, enjoy friendly games – for fun, or as part of your fitness programme – or play more competitively in the monthly leagues & annual club tournaments.

 Both of our courts have tiered spectator galleries to view the action.
 There is on-going investment in the club to continually improve amenities and services for our members and guests to make each visit as enjoyable as possible.

 Club nights are great fun – they provide opportunities for getting to know other members and play different people.
 All abilities are welcome.

 Squash Club Night takes place every Friday from 1745 onwards.
 Cost: £3 (pay at the bar).